arthurbnu/dev-lab/README.md

-# WiQuizz - et autres expérimentations sur les données
+# WiQuizz - Game generator based on nuxt content and sparql - wikidata

+- Create a new game with just one md file
+- Use an existing quizz template (drag, swap, multiple choice question)
-- Génération de quizz avec sparql et wikidata
+- Get inspired by the existing responsive quizz templates and sparql queries..
-- Recherche sparql complétée avec l'api wikipedia
-- ... et autres projets en cours
+- Add your own game template using the vuejs logic
+- See the examples online : [WiQuizz](https://dev-lab-one.vercel.app/)

-## Tech Stack
+## Tech Stack / nuxt modules

-1. Nuxt JS
+1. Structure : Nuxt content
-2. Nuxt ui
+2. UI : Nuxt UI, Quasar, Tailwind
-3. Nuxt Content Module
-4. Vue
-5. Quasar
-6. Tailwind CSS
-7. Vue draggable next
-8. Apexcharts
-9. Vue3 Lottie
-10. Morev - vue transitions
+3. Animation / interaction : Vue draggable next, Vue3 Lottie, Morev vue transitions

-## Installation
+## Install

 1. `git clone`
-2. `cd` dans le dossier créé
+2. `cd` ..
-3. `npm install` pour installer le dépendances
+3. `npm install`
-4. `npm run dev` pour lancer le server de dev
+4. `npm run dev`

+## Usage

+To create a new Quizz, just add a new md file in the content folder
+- copy paste an existing file in content/quizz
+- fill the file with your own sparql request and settings